Why Clinical Research Trial Participation is Important

 Access resources that provide valuable information on study participation.

 Understand your rights and responsibilities as a research participant.

 What is clinical research?

-Clinical research is used to evaluate the safety and efficacy of new medications, devices, diagnostic products and treatment regimens that are intended for human use.
+Early phase clinical research is used to evaluate the safety and efficacy of new medications, devices, diagnostic products and treatment regimens that are intended for human use.

 Before a therapeutic product can be commercialized, it must first be approved by regulatory agencies such as Health Canada or the U.S. Food and Drug Administration.
 Data from completed clinical trials demonstrates to regulatory agencies that a therapeutic product is safe and effective.

 Why should I participate in clinical research?

 Many treatments available today are thanks to the people who volunteered for clinical research.
 Their participation contributed to understanding diseases and risk factors, learning the benefits of different treatment options, and improving the practice of delivering care.
 The ultimate goal of health research studies is to improve the health and wellbeing of individuals.

 According to participants surveyed, the main reasons why people volunteer for clinical research is: